 Gregory Conway has been the Director of Instrumental Music at William Hopkins Junior High School in Fremont since 2005.
 During that time, Mr. Conway has continued the tradition of excellence in the band program at Hopkins, which has consistently earned superior ratings at California Music Educators Association (CMEA) Festivals and other competitions throughout the state.
 He also added a new string orchestra program, established in 2005, to the Instrumental Music Department.

-In 2016-2017, Mr. Conway directs the 7th and 8th grade music classes at Hopkins involving about 370 students in three concert bands, two string orchestras, two jazz ensembles, and a full orchestra.
-Additionally, in the Mission San Jose Attendance Area of Fremont Unified School District, Mr. Conway also directs an advanced elementary string orchestra, coordinates an advanced elementary band for 6th grade students, and coordinates four other elementary school level string orchestra classes for 4th through 6th grade students.
+In 2017-2018, Mr. Conway directs the 7th and 8th grade music classes at Hopkins involving about 370 students in three concert bands, two string orchestras, two jazz ensembles, and a full orchestra.
+Additionally, in the Mission San Jose Attendance Area of Fremont Unified School District, Mr. Conway also directs an advanced elementary string orchestra, directs an advanced elementary band for 6th grade students, and coordinates five other elementary school level string orchestra and intermediate band classes for 4th through 6th grade students.

 Mr. Conway received his B.A. in music education/saxophone performance from California State University, Hayward in 2002.
 He has studied saxophone and woodwinds with Tony Gallardo, Ann Porter, and Daniel Zinn as well as studied conducting with Timothy M. Smith.
 Mr. Conway currently plays saxophone in the Chabot College Wind Symphony in Hayward.